beefy/SpaceAids/README.md

 # SpaceAids
-A cross-platform, "space invaders"-type mobile game where the user donates to that cause of AIDs for each in-game death.
+A cross-platform, "space invaders"-type mobile game where the user donates to an AIDs charity for each in-game death.

 # Tech
 -apache cordova as an app development framework